 Employers can sponsor certain individuals for permanent, full-time employment requiring specific skills and a guaranteed wage at a level determined by the Department of Labor (DOL).
-The process, known as PERM, involves a recruitment period and certification by the DOL, followed by filing with the U.S. Citizenship and Immigration Service.
-Please note, the employee will need to maintain valid immigration status throughout the PERM as this process does not confer any immigration status until the final stage, and currently take approximately eighteen to twenty-four months.
+The process, also referred to as PERM, involves a recruitment period and certification by the DOL, followed by filing with the U.S. Citizenship and Immigration Service.
+Please note, the employee will need to maintain a valid non-immigrant status until the final stage of the process, which currently takes approximately eighteen to twenty-four months.
 At the conclusion of the process, the sponsored individual will receive legal permanent resident status (a “green card”).

 National Interest Waiver

-A National Interest Waiver can be pursued by individuals with an advanced degree or exceptional ability who are seeking to gain both permanent residence and an exemption from the labor certification process.
+National Interest Waivers can be pursued by individuals with an advanced degree and demonstrated outstanding ability who are seeking to gain both permanent residence and a waiver from the labor certification process.
 To qualify, the individual’s work in the U.S. must substantially benefit the national economy, cultural interests, or the welfare of the U.S. Upon approval of a National Interest Waiver petition (I-140), the individual can file for permanent residence.
 No U.S. sponsor is required.

-To apply for permanent resident status (a “green card”), an individual must either be in the U.S. and apply for an Adjustment of Status, or be outside the U.S. and apply for consular processing.
-Applying for permanent resident status is commonly done through a petition for alien relative (Form I-130) or an immigrant petition for alien worker (Form I-140).
-The application process for permanent residency involves submission of forms and other supporting documentation, a biometrics appointment, and an in-person interview with a U.S. Customs and Immigration Service officer.
+To apply for permanent resident status (a “green card”), an individual must either be in the U.S. and apply for an Adjustment of Status or be outside the U.S. and apply for consular processing.
+Applying for permanent resident status is commonly done through a petition for the alien relative (Form I-130) or an immigrant petition for the alien worker (Form I-140).
+The application process for permanent residency involves submission of forms and other supporting documentation, biometrics appointment and medical examination, and an in-person interview with a U.S. Customs and Immigration Service officer or Consular Officer.

 This process is also called naturalization.
-Individuals who have been legal permanent residents (LPR) for five years, or three if LPR status was obtained through marriage to a U.S. citizen, may be eligible to apply for naturalization.
-In additional to being in valid LPR status, applicants must satisfy a physical presence test and prove continuity of residence for the past five years.
+Individuals who have been legal permanent residents (LPR) for five years, or three if married to a U.S. citizen, may be eligible to apply for naturalization.
+In additional to being in valid LPR status, applicants must satisfy a physical presence test and prove continuity of residence for the past five years (or three if applying through marriage).
 Applicants also must demonstrate good moral character during the five-year period prior to application.